Superfluid Stiffness and Josephson Quantum Capacitance: Adiabatic Approach and Topological Effects: Adiabatic Approach: Application to 1D Systems

 The above results are not restricted to pristine Dirac systems, such as topologically-protected boun\-dary modes, but are also applicable to platforms which exhibit an emergent Dirac behavior.
 For example, this is the case for a 1D electron gas which is described by the quadratic energy dispersion $\hat{h}(p_x)=p_x^2/2m-E_F$, where $E_F$ defines the Fermi energy in the normal phase.

 Indeed, a 1D electron gas can effectively demonstrate Dirac physics in the so-called quasiclassical limit where $E_F\gg\Delta$ holds.
-In this limit, the dispersion can be linea\-ri\-zed in the vicinity of each Fermi point with ener\-gy $E_F$.
-See also Fig.~\ref{fig:PRBFigure2} for an illustration.
-This results in right and left mover electrons with dispersions:
+In this limit, the dispersion can be linea\-ri\-zed {about each Fermi point $\pm p_F$ lying at} ener\-gy $E_F$.
+See also Fig.~\ref{fig:PRRFigure2} for an illustration.
+This results in right and left mover electrons with dispersions {($\upsilon_F=p_F/m$)}:

 \noi Based on our calculation for the supercurrent carried by the topological edge of a spin Hall insulator with pro\-xi\-mi\-ty induced conventional pairing, we here obtain that:

 \noi Notably, the above result coincides with the current obtained for a 1D Josephson junction in the long junction limit~\cite{Furusaki}.